Home » Prague » Prague Zoo tickets

 During the peak season of June to August, Prague Zoo opens at 9 am and closes at 9 pm, and during the shoulder months of April, May, September, and October, it opens at 9 am and closes at 6 pm.

 The Ticket office at the main entrance is open daily.
-From June to August, the ticket office closes at 7 pm.

 On weekends, public holidays, and school holidays, the ticket counters at the Southern and Northern gates of the Zoo open to handle the increase in visitors.

-How long does Prague Zoo take?
+How long does the Prague Zoo take?

-That’s because families with kids and elders tend to spend time at the feeding stations, picnic spots, restaurants, etc.
+Families with kids and elders tend to spend time at the feeding stations, picnic spots, restaurants, etc.

 Make sure you have a map of the Zoo to help you move around faster.